Analysis | What to Know About Blood Clots, Anaphylaxis and Other Vaccine Fears

 • Norwegian officials were the first to report people dying after being inoculated, saying in mid-January that 33 people age 75 and older had died a short time after receiving the Covid vaccine developed by Pfizer Inc. and BioNTech SE.
 After a review, a committee of the World Health Organization said that the fatalities were “in line with the expected, all-cause mortality rates and causes of death in the sub-population of frail, elderly individuals.”
 The committee concluded that the risk-benefit balance of the vaccine “remains favorable in the elderly.”

-• The U.K.’s Medicines and Healthcare Products Regulatory Agency reported that, through March 21, there were 283 deaths shortly after injections with the Pfizer-BioNTech vaccine, 421 after the AstraZeneca shot and nine where the brand was unspecified.
-The deaths were mainly in elderly people or those with underlying illness, and there’s no suggestion the vaccines played a role, it said.
-However, that report preceded the agency’s April analysis of blood clots after vaccinations, in which it reported 19 deaths among 79 cases.
+• The U.K.’s Medicines and Healthcare Products Regulatory Agency reported that, through March 28, there were 302 deaths shortly after injections with the Pfizer-BioNTech vaccine, 472 after the AstraZeneca shot and 12 where the brand was unspecified.
+The deaths were mainly in elderly people or those with underlying illness, and the evidence does not suggest the vaccines played a role, it said.
+However, the agency’s April analysis of blood clots after vaccinations reported 19 deaths among 79 cases and officials said further study was needed.

 • Germany’s medical regulatory body, the Paul Ehrlich Institute, said after an investigation that the deaths of seven elderly people shortly after receiving the Pfizer-BioNTech vaccine were probably due to the patients’ underlying diseases.